 When we pack for Walt Disney World or Disneyland, we make a check-list of what we need to bring for the trip.
 We’re sure most of you also have similar lists, and probably don’t need a reminder to bring toothpaste and deodorant.
 Instead, here’s our list of less obvious items that we bring with us to Disney, which you may want to consider adding to your own checklists!

 We change our packing list regularly based upon feedback and suggestions we receive in the comments on this list (thanks!), as we like to try new and useful travel products that will improve our trips.
-Our 2014 ‘what to pack for Disney’ updates include a few products we’ve yet to try and one we wouldn’t be caught dead using–but we note the few things that we have not actually tested ourselves.
+Our 2014 ‘what to pack for Disney’ updates include a few new products that we’ve found have made our trips (in Walt Disney World & Disneyland and in the Asian parks) easier.

 For the food and consumables, to avoid adding weight to our luggage (we have a page devoted solely to choosing the right luggage, so check that out if you need new bags) that might cause us to have to pay baggage fees, we often place an order with Amazon.com prior to our trip, and have the items shipped to our Disney resort.
 (In Address Line 2, specify your arrival date.)
 Shipping on orders over $25 is free with Amazon.com.
 One tip for this is that you need to specify when ordering that you want your order in “as few shipments as possible.”
 A few Disney resort-hotels charge a small “package fee” when you pick up the package.
 This $2 or so fee isn’t much for one package, but could really add up if Amazon ships each little toiletry separately!

-With all of that said, let’s get to the lists, grouped by category.
+With all of that said, let’s get to the Disney packing lists, grouped by category.
 Hopefully this ‘Unique Disney Packing List’ makes your trips better, too!

 Frogg Toggs Chilly Pad - By far the most popular item on this list, Chilly Pads use some sort of space-age science material (or witchcraft?) to simultaneously be “cool and dry.”
 After getting wet (and being wrung out), the towel becomes cooler than the outside air, providing cooling relief without the wet mess.
 When it stops cooling, re-wet the towel and wring it out.
 Viola, cold again.
 We were skeptical of these at first, but now they’re a must-pack for us.
 They are cheap and convenient, and are perfect for unbearably hot days in Walt Disney World or Disneyland!

 “Lipstick Size” External Phone Battery Pack/Charger - Poor reception in the parks and the need to check wait times, planning apps, or share photos via social media can be a drain on your battery; this very small backup will get you through the day and doesn’t take up much space.
-Another small option with double the juice is this backup.
+Another small option with over triple the juice is this backup.
 Get it if you need juice for multiple devices or if you do a lot of Instagram and Twitter in a day!

 Mini USB Power Strip - Not only can this power strip charge standard items, but it has 2 USB charging slots and is super-compact and cordless!
 With all of the electronics we have charging in the room at the same time, a power strip is quite useful.